 My children love to make Ants on a Log(even though my daughter would rather decorate celery than eat it).
 Sometimes my son likes to substitute unsalted peanuts for his ‘ants.’
 We’ve also sprinkled shredded coconut on top to make Snow on a Log.

 On the weekend, usually when we’re getting ready to watch a movie or play a game, we like to toss hot popcorn with cinnamon, garlic powder, a sprinkle of Butter Buds or curry powder.
 Keep things healthier by avoiding store-bought bags.

 Yogurt is a favorite around our house.
 I use plain yogurt most often, but the kids also like vanilla, blueberry and raspberry.
 Serve with bananas, strawberries, peach slices or your favorite fruit.
 It’s something the kids have eaten since they were little and a pretty popular quick fix for hunger, even though they’re fully aware it’s not their preferred treat, ice cream.

 Give your children a choice of ingredients and let them create snack combinations that appeal to them.
 With confidence, you can supply healthy foods that satisfy hungry tummies between every meal, any day of the week.

 This is a guest post from Holly Watson.
 She is a stay-at-home mother who enjoys traveling, writing on behalf of Sears and other great brands and running on her treadmill.
 Read more of her work at Eat Breathe Blog.

-Amy Barseghian is the Founder of The Best of Life Magazine, featuring the best in travel, technology, fitness, food, parenting and lifestyle.
+Amy Barseghian is the Founder of and Head Writer at The Best of Life Magazine, featuring the best in travel, technology, fitness, food, parenting and lifestyle.
 She is also the CEO of Social Halo Media and a freelance writer at LifeStyle Traveling Mom, SheBuysCars, Android Life Magazine, and Land O'Lakes corporate.